Mathias Bynens

 JavaScript character escape sequences

-· tagged with JavaScript, Unicode
+Published · tagged with JavaScript, Unicode

 Having recently written about character references in HTML and escape sequences in CSS, I figured it would be interesting to look into JavaScript character escapes as well.

-Character codes and code points
+Character codes, code points, and code units

 A code point (also known as “character code”) is a numerical representation of a specific Unicode character.

 Since JavaScript uses UCS-2 encoding internally, higher code points are represented by a pair of (lower valued) “surrogate” pseudo-characters which are used to comprise the real character.
 To get the actual character code of these higher code point characters in JavaScript, you’ll have to do some extra work.
+Basically, JavaScript uses code units rather than code points.

 Now that’s out of the way, let’s take a look at the different types of character escape sequences in JavaScript strings.